Percussion Faculty

 https://boycejeffriespercussion.com

-Boyce Jeffries, Jr. is in his second year of serving as a faculty member with the Sam Houston State School of Music.
-He teaches applied percussion lessons, the percussion methods course for music education majors, music theory, and musicianship / ear training.
-He is the director of the University Percussion Ensemble, the Second Steel Band, and the Bearkat Drumline.
+Boyce Jeffries, Jr. has been serving as a faculty member with the Sam Houston State School of Music since the fall of 2022.
+He teaches applied percussion lessons, the percussion methods course for music education majors, and has instructed music theory and musicianship / ear training.
+He is the director of the University Percussion Ensemble, the Second and Third Steel Bands, and the Bearkat Drumline.

-As a performer and composer, Mr. Jeffries strives to be a “percussive chameleon” that thrives on eclecticism.
-In addition to his graduate studies in Canada, Boyce served as a percussionist with the Toronto Tabla Ensemble from 2017–2020 under the direction of Ritesh Das.
-By studying and further understanding the syllabic language of tabla performance, Boyce transcribed the group’s compositions and arranged them to be performed on concert percussion instruments (e.g., vibraphone, marimba, drum set).
-He can be heard on select tracks from the group’s 7th album, Unexpected Guests, and is excited to continue working with Ritesh and the ensemble.
+Since 2017, Boyce has been a member of the Toronto Tabla Ensemble (TTE) directed by Ritesh Das.
+Through his study and understanding of tabla performance, Boyce has transcribed the group’s compositions and arranged them to be performed on concert percussion instruments (e.g., vibraphone, marimba, drum set).
+He can be heard on select tracks from the group’s 7th album, Unexpected Guests.
+In addition to his discography with the TTE, he has taught beginning level tabla lessons since 2023.